gtrxAC/gxarch/README.md

 Unused memory ranges can be defined by implementations.

-## ROM Layout
+## File Structure

 * The assembly files have the `.gxs` extension and must be assembled with `node gxasm.js filename.gxs` before running.
 The assembler outputs a `output.gxa` file.
-* ROMs consist of two files: a binary file with the `.gxa` extension containing code/data, and a tileset `.png` image.
+* ROMs consist of two files:
+	* A binary file with the `.gxa` extension containing code/data
+	* Optionally a tileset `.png` image, 128 × 128, 16 colors preferred but currently not enforced.
 * They should have the same filename without extension, for example the tileset for `mygame.gxa` is `mygame.png`.
 * If a matching image file is not found, the default `tileset.png` is used.
+This file is embedded into the executable, so it doesn't need to be in the same directory as gxVM.
 * The ROM is loaded at the beginning of memory.
 It should be 56k or smaller to fit into ROM/RAM.
 The first two bytes of the file indicate the program entry point.
-* The tileset contains a 128 × 128 × 4bpp indexed palette image.
-The colors in the palette don't matter.
-It is loaded at `0xB000`.
-If this file doesn't exist, a default built-in tileset is used.

 ## Instructions